Donna McKevitt

 2019 was commissioned to write for The ORA Singers inaugural concert at LSO St Lukes London.

-In 2021, Donna was commissioned by the vocal group Voces8 to write two new pieces for their Live From London concert series.
-She set a poem by Pablo Neruda - Keeping Quiet and another by Edna St Vincent Millay - Renascence.
+In 2021, McKevitt was commissioned by the vocal group Voces8 to write two new pieces for their Live From London concert series.
+She set a poem by Pablo Neruda, Keeping Quiet, and another by Edna St Vincent Millay, Renascence.

-In 2020 Donna collaborated with film maker Mark Cousin's and write the score for his film The Story of Looking which was premiered at The Sheffield Festival and Telluride.

-She went onto collaborate again with Cousin's on his examination of Alfred Hitchcock's filmography in the film My Name is Alfred Hitchcock which was premiered at The Telluride Film Festival in 2022.
+In 2020, McKevitt collaborated with filmmaker Mark Cousins and write the score for his film The Story of Looking, which premiered at the Sheffield Festival and Telluride Film Festival.
+She collaborated with Cousins again on his documentary My Name is Alfred Hitchcock, which premiered at the Telluride Film Festival in 2022.

-In 2021, Donna was given The Composers'Fund award from PRS Foundation to compose a new work for voices and orchestra.
+In 2021, McKevitt was given the Composers' Fund award from PRS Foundation to compose a new work for voices and orchestra.